Kawo ǝn Doro ɗa Ẽ Ɓǝna

 tera teta cinya thigh

-bora botta tafki pond
+bora botta tafki

 komra komta dami bundle